oneapi-src/oneDAL/docs/source/build_app/build-application.rst

 The library follows `semantic versioning <https://semver.org>`_, so some dynamic library files and links have major and minor binary versions in their names.

- - Minor version is incremented if new functionality has been introduced to the public API and backwards compatibility has been saved.
+ - The minor version is incremented if new functionality is introduced to the public API and backwards compatibility is preserved.
- - Major version is incremented and minor is set to 0 if any backwards incompatible changes has been introduced.
+ - The major version is incremented and the minor version is set to 0 if any backwards incompatible changes are introduced.

-Usage of dynamic library without any versions in production is not recommended.
+It is not recommended to use dynamic library files without any versioning in production.

-Environment scripts are setting binary versions in DAL_MAJOR_BINARY and DAL_MINOR_BINARY variables on call.
+Environment scripts set binary versions in ``DAL_MAJOR_BINARY`` and ``DAL_MINOR_BINARY`` variables on call.